What is Your Plan for the 2nd Half of Life? – [Infographic]

 The Primary Reason to Continue Working?

-The majority of the respondents said that the primary reason why they would continue to work is that it will give you something to do, a place to go, and a sense a purpose.
+The majority of the respondents said that the primary reason why they would continue to work is that it will give you something to do, a place to go, and a sense of purpose.

 In addition to giving you a sense of purpose, you will be able to pick which skills and talents that you want to use while continuing to work.
 The other skills and talents that you performed but didn’t particularly enjoy can be left on the table and picked up as necessary.